premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2020-02-02-division-by-fraction.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2020-02-02
 title: Division by Fraction
-date: 2020-02-02
-category: english-blog
-permalink: /english/blog/:title/
 ---

 I stumbled upon a question recently, *When dividing a number by a fraction, why do we invert and multiply?*.
 We all know the answer intuitively - *It produces the same result*.
 Do we know why it provides the same result?